jessewaweru/PythonProjects/L_Project/README.md

 # Introduction
-The Datase I used is for the Job market!
+The Dataset I used is for the Data Jobs market in the world in 2023.
 I specifically focused on Data Analyst roles, exploring problem statements such as Top-paying jobs, Top in-demand skills, and best optimal skills for Data analysts i.e. where high demand meets high salary.
 Furthermore, I decided to focus mostly with the roles being offered in the United states.
 The data was much more detailed and it was a great comparison to use to better the Data Job market.

 Here are the Python code snippets I used to generate my various insights: